koonwen/koonwen.github.io/_posts/2024-07-24-2024-07-24-efficient-concurrency-through-eio.md

 non-blocking syscalls is the core mechanism which enables programs to express "do something else in the meantime".

-### Eio
+### eio
 With this foundation, we can now come around and address some of what goes into an IO concurrency library.
-At it's core, Eio is built on top of non-blocking syscalls to ensure that the program doesn't get suspended while waiting on IO.
+At it's core, eio is built on top of non-blocking syscalls to ensure that the program doesn't get suspended while waiting on IO.
 This is combined with OCaml5's new language feature - Fiber's, which allows you to programmatically